TaahaNadeem/cybersecurity-portfolio/README.md

 # Taaha Nadeem – Cybersecurity Portfolio

-Cybersecurity and Python projects built while preparing for 2026 Degree Apprenticeships.
-Focused on practical learning, problem-solving, and real-world security skills.
+Cybersecurity and Python projects built while preparing for 2026 Degree Apprenticeships — focused on practical learning, problem-solving, and real-world security skills.

 This portfolio shows the Python and cybersecurity projects I’ve worked on — from small coding tasks to hands-on labs and certifications.
-I built this to show the skills and experience I’m developing while preparing for **Cybersecurity Degree Apprenticeships starting in 2026**.
+I built this to show the skills and experience I’m developing while preparing for **Cybersecurity Degree Apprenticeships starting in 2026.**

 ---